Lochmanolenellus: Description

 The headshield (or cephalon) is not semi-circular but near pentangular, about 1¼ times wider than long.
 The front has a blunt angle at midline.
 The most frontal spines (or genal spines) are prominent, pointing backwards and outwards at about 65° compared to the midline.
 The genal angle (between the back of the spine and the cephalic border to the rear of the spine) is opposite the furrow between L2 and L3 – the scientific convention is to count glabellar lobes back to front, giving them the following names: occipital ring or lobe (OR, OL or L0), 1st lobe (L1), 2nd lobe (L2), 3rd lobe (L3), and anterior lobe (AL or L4).
 The base of the genal spine is equally far from the midline as the base of the intergenal angle.
 The most backwards spines (or intergenal spines) are prominent too, pointing backwards and outwards at about 45° compared to the midline.
 The intergenal angle is opposite the middle of the occipital ring (L0).
 The rounded ridge that borders the cephalon (or cephalic border) and the frontal lobe (L4) of the raised central part of the cephalon (or glabella) touch.
 L4 bulges out the plain where cephalon rests.
 L4 is wider than the rearmost ring of the glabella (L0); L4 has the same length of L0 and L1 together.
 The eye-lobe (or ocular lobe) is stocky, reaching no further back than the furrow between L2 and L3.
 The medial part of posterior border flexing gently backwards.

 Distribution

-L. mexicana occurs in the Lower Cambrian, (lower Olenellus-zone, Botomian) (Puerto Blanco Formation, west side of Proveedora Hills, 7 miles west of Caborca, Sonora, Mexico).
+Lochmanolenellus mexicana occurs in the Lower Cambrian, (lower Olenellus-zone, Botomian) (Puerto Blanco Formation, west side of Proveedora Hills, 7 miles west of Caborca, Sonora, Mexico).
 It has also been collected in the Lower Cambrian, lower Olenellus-zone (upper part of the Poleta Formation, White–Inyo Mountains, Death Valley).